Analysis | Why the Trump campaign’s big legal flameout in Pennsylvania seems like a turning point, even for Republicans

 Far more elected Republicans are still implicitly backing him as he asks courts to throw out thousands of votes and attempts to strong-arm state lawmakers in states such as Michigan to give electors to him.

 “It’s like the legal equivalent of being run over by a forklift, a tractor, a van and then a small SUV just for good measure just to make sure you’re really dead,” she said.
-“It’s rare to see a legal opinion saying absolutely not, don’t come back in this courtroom.”
+“It’s rare to see a legal opinion saying: Absolutely not.
+Don’t come back in this courtroom.”

 Here’s what happened and why it mattered.

 The case the Trump campaign brought in Pennsylvania federal court: It was convoluted.
-Essentially, they argued that there was widespread fraud in Pennsylvania’s heavily Democratic cities by arguing that those areas improperly allowed voters to fix errors on their mailed ballots.
-At the last minute, they cut a major argument they’ve been making outside the courtroom, that Trump poll observers had been restricted from watching ballots be tallied in some precincts.
+Essentially, it argued that there was widespread fraud in Pennsylvania’s heavily Democratic cities by arguing that those areas improperly allowed voters to fix errors on their mailed ballots.
+At the last minute, the campaign cut a major argument it had been making outside the courtroom, that Trump poll observers had been restricted from watching ballots be tallied in some precincts.
 (Trump observers were in the rooms.)

 None of this amounted to concrete evidence of widespread fraud.
 But last week, Trump’s campaign asked the federal judge to block certification of all votes cast in Pennsylvania (which Pennsylvania faces a deadline of Monday to do).